 - Other DNR Support-DNR Wildlife, Ecological Resources, and other staff provide support for special projects.

-Participation from multiple teachers, administrators, parents, and community members is vital to a site's success
+Participation from multiple teachers, administrators, parents, and community members is vital.

 - Assign a School Forest Site Coordinator to be the main contact between the school and the DNR.